-How Much Description Should My Novel Have?
+How Much Description Should a Novel Have?

 Sophie Playle